SenuriR/RUKindergarten/README.md

 # RUKindergarten
-[CS112 - Data Structures] Simulate some activities in a kindergarten classroom
+[CS112 - Data Structures] Simulate activities in a kindergarten classroom

 OVERVIEW OF FILES PROVIDED
 Student class which holds a student’s information.